-You spent hours researching and writing your latest blog post.
+You spent hours researching and writing your new blog post.
 You hit ‘Publish’, share it on social media, and then, crickets…

 There are millions of blog posts published every day.
-Content is extremely competitive, and it’s getting more so each year.
+Content promotion platforms are extremely competitive, and it’s getting more so each year.

 Bloggers and content teams want to spend their time writing, but to gain real traction with your content, you have to promote it and get it out there.

 The team at The Atlantic spends roughly 50% of their time distributing and repurposing content.
 As a result, more than 50% of their traffic comes from content produced in the past.

 To get your content the exposure it deserves, you need to spend 60% of your time on promotion (40% on writing).